facebook/react-native-website/docs/the-new-architecture/create-module-library.md

 You can use the [`create-react-native-library`](https://callstack.github.io/react-native-builder-bob/create) tool to create a new library.
 This tool sets up a new library with all the boilerplate code that is needed: all the configuration files and all files required by the various platforms.
 It also comes with a nice interactive menu to guide you through the creation of the library.

-To extract a module into a separate library, we have to follow these steps:
+To extract a module into a separate library, you can follow these steps:

 1. Create the new library
 2. Move the code from the App to the Library